craftcms/feed-me/README.md

 ## Changelog

+#### 1.2.2

+- JSON feed support.

 #### 1.2.1

 - Matrix support.
 - Table support.
 - Even better element-search.
-- Remove square brackets for nested field - serialization issues. *Breaking change* you will need to re-map some fields due to this fix.
+- Remove square brackets for nested field - serialization issues. **Breaking change** you will need to re-map some fields due to this fix.
 - Fix for supporting multiple entry types when selecting fields to map.

 #### 1.2